Westside Family Handbook

 Admissions

 Research shows that families in search of a school for their students deeply value input from current Westside parents and guardians.
 The Advancement Team hosts many admission events throughout the year where the power of parent participation can make a big difference.
 Whether as someone ready to meet and greet prospective families or to help with event logistics, Westside appreciates your help!
-For more information, contact Director of Admissions Ted Holmes at tedh@westsideschool.org.
+For more information, contact Enrollment Specialist Alysse Mastrude at alyssem@westsideschool.org.

 Westside Family Association (WFA)